ErPaciocco/erpaciocco.github.io/_posts/2025-12-26-from-mailmerge-to-rce.md

     <figcaption>CreateFile Event - surprise!</figcaption>
 </figure>

-In that time an insight sparkled in me: *I could try a Path Traversal* to place the created Excel file inside a special writable path like `C:\Users\Administrator\AppData\Roaming\Microsoft\Excel\XLSTART\` so that it will be opened automatically along with another Excel file.
+In that time an insight sparkled in me: *I could try a Path Traversal* to place the created Excel file inside a special writable path like `C:/Users/Administrator/AppData/Roaming/Microsoft/Excel/XLSTART/` so that it will be opened automatically along with another Excel file.
 But another thing was missing: I really needed a way to control file content, in order to place a macro.

 ---